By Clara Martens Avila

-- If numbers symbolize numerical values, then those values can be symbolized in other ways too; and
+- If numbers symbolize numerical values, then those values can be symbolized by other symbols too; and

-- If numbers symbolize numerical values, then they can symbolize other things too
+- If numbers symbolize numerical values, then they can symbolize other values too

 The first point led him to embrace other symbols to symbolize numerical values, starting with the binary system (1’s and 0’s) and ending with very complicated systems his colleagues weren’t too happy with.

 The binary system was particularly interesting for electronic machines, whose circuits built on Boolean algebra (named after the mathematician Boole).
 True or false, 1 or 0, is the core language of computers today still.
 And it was the binary system he used in the paper he published in 1937, On Computable Numbers, for the theoretical machine he ideated there.
 The machine used an infinite tape of instructions, but apart from that it formulated all the basics of computer science as we know it today.
 And Turing’s ideas were never limited to a calculator: the “computer” he ideated in On Computable Numbers was what he called universal: it could be used for anything.
 That’s why it was so important to see numbers as the symbols that they were: binary numbers could be used to compute numbers, but also something like music notes, as Ada Lovelace came up with.
 What Alan Turing did was formalize all these ideas.
 He bound his “general purpose computer” to a set of rules and concrete concepts, effectively tuning computers into a science.